sparkfabrik/company-playbook/content/resources/role-iac-supporter.md

 ## Contributions

-* You generate (or help to) content about tools, methodology or practices for Sparkfabrik's media and playbook.
+* You generate (or help to) content about tools, methodology or practices for SparkFabrik's media and playbook.

 <span class='score only-print'>